nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 <box type="tip" seamless>

 1. Editing an applicant's details will trigger a refresh of the view.
 This means that the view will be updated to reflect the latest changes to the data for that particular applicant.
-2. We strongly recommend that you categorise tags using `create` before using `edit` to tag applicant.
+2. We strongly recommend that you categorise tags using `create` before using `edit` to tag applicants.
 This is to reduce the confusion of having two ways to tag applicants.
    </box>

 An example of the `edit` command being successfully executed: